Parametric Shape Holomorphy of Boundary Integral Operators with Applications: Conclusion and Outlook

 To show the applicability of our parametric holomorphy results, we explore the implications on the boundary integral formulation of the sound-soft acoustic wave scattering.
 In particular, herein we discussed the implications in sparse polynomial approximation of the parameter-to-solution map, reduced order modelling, in establishing parametric regularity of the posterior distribution in Bayesian shape inversion, and in the construction of efficient surrogates with artificial neural networks for the approximation of the far-field pattern.
 Even though not thoroughly discussed, using the parametric regularity and examples established in this article allows to prove dimension-independent convergence rates for multilevel algorithms in forward and inverse acoustic domain uncertainty quantification such as in \cite{DHJM2022}, where the domain deformations were implemented using NURBS.

 Further work comprises exploring the implications of the parametric holomorphy result for BIOs.
-A canonical example is the analysis and implementation of the Galerkin POD-ANN as in \cite{HU18} for the sound-soft acoustic scattering problem.
+A canonical example is the analysis and implementation of the Galerkin proper orthogonal decomposition-ANN as in \cite{HU18} for the sound-soft acoustic scattering problem.